HeadspringLabs/website/source/headspring-toolbelt-2013/index.md

 ExpressProfiler - A barebones, show-me-the-SQL tool for SQL Server.
 An open source, free alternative to NH Profiler or the tooling built into SQL Server.  http://expressprofiler.codeplex.com/

+Visual Studio Database Project - Begining with Visual Studio 2010 The database project provides a way to manage all aspects of a SQL server database.
+The artifacts are all stored in files that allow the database to be versioned in source control.
+Artifacts such as tables, views, procedures, and functions are defined in their current state.
+This is the main difference when compared to RoundhousE which stores sequentual modification scripts that have to be applied in a specific order.
+The deployment uses VSDBCMB.exe to generate a differential script that will synchronize any database target.
+Then end result will update the target database to match the Database Project definitions for all objects.
+A Pre and Post deployment script section is provided to customize how data can be updated.
+This uses SQLCMD to execute TSQL scripts.

 ##Databases

 SQL Server -